- Start date: August

-Candidates are provided with personal tutors to guide their journey through the course and to support them with any pastoral issues, which may arise during the course.
+You'll be linked with a personal tutor to guide your journey through the course and to provide support with pastoral issues.

 As a significant amount of the course relates to the powers and duties afforded to local authorities, the NHS and MHOs to provide care and treatment for those experiencing mental health problems, external specialists provide input to the course.
 These include:

 - medical staff, including psychiatrists and psychologists